 Be flexible – the shift in time can be tough for all of us.
 Allowing children to nap or go to bed early (even when you are trying to extend their wake times), can make all the difference in how they adjust to the time change

 Be consistent – I say this often, consistency is going to be your BEST friend in anything having to do with sleep but also around children.
 Being consistent in our response and routine is very important.

 But even with those tips above, we want to also account for a child’s overall disposition.
 For some children, the time change isn’t a big deal.
-For those children that are much more sensitive to the shifts in time, routine, etc, we want to offer them a bit more flexibility.
+For those children who are much more sensitive to the time change, we want to offer them a bit more flexibility to adjust.

 Do Nothing Approach

 For the children who are more easygoing, simply shifting their schedules to the new time change is fine with minimal or no disruption.

 But for most children, it’s important to help ease them into the new time change.
 You can do that in several different ways.

 For those children who are a bit more sensitive, shifting their schedule a week before can be extremely helpful for them.

 The easiest way to help your child adjust to the time change is by gradually moving their naps and bedtime by 15 mins later each day.
 This way gives you 4 days to make the shift to the “new” time.